Byron/gitoxide/DEVELOPMENT.md

    * ...even if that includes only the most common usecases.
  * **Prefer to increment major version rapidly...**
    * ...instead of keeping major version zero for longer than needed.
+ * **stability**
+   * we adhere to semantic versioning
+   * while below 1.0, expect a greater amount of breaking changes, which are announced with minor versions
+   * From 1.0, we will try hardest to keep the API and user interface non-breaking the closer to the user a library is.
+Thus the CLI should remain at version
+    1 for a long times.
+However, crates that make it up can change more rapidly and may see more major version changes over time.

 ### Guidelines